gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-When an initiator SCTP endpoint sends an INIT chunk that doesn't contain the DTLS 1.3 Chunk Protected Association or other protection solutions towards an SCTP endpoint that only accepts protected associations, the responder endpoint SHALL raise a Missing Mandatory Parameter error.
-The ERROR chunk will contain the cause code 'Missing Mandatory Parameter' (2) (see {{RFC9260}} Section 3.3.10.7) and the DTLS 1.3 chunk protected association parameter identifier
+When an initiator SCTP endpoint sends an INIT chunk that doesn't contain the DTLS 1.3 Chunk Protected Association or other protection solutions towards an SCTP endpoint that only accepts protected associations, the responder endpoint SHALL raise a Policy Not Met error.
+The ERROR chunk will contain the cause code 'Policy Not Met' (TBA10) (see {{SCTP-new-errors}} and the DTLS 1.3 chunk protected association parameter identifier {{protectedassoc-parameter}} in the missing param Information field.
-{{protectedassoc-parameter}} in the missing param Information field.
 It may also include additional parameters representing other supported protection mechanisms that are acceptable per endpoint security policy.